solid-contrib/specification-tests/README.md

 * Define the requirement level (e.g. SHOULD, MUST, MAY)
 * Provide access to the text of the requirement

-The intention is that this will be done as RDFa annotations in the specification documents but it is understood that this will take some time.
+The intention is that this will be done as RDFa annotations in the specification documents, but it is understood that this will take some time.
 As a workaround, the same data may be provided in Turtle format separate to the specification.

 For example: